Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 county

-Prohibits drone and model aircraft operation in any Maricopa County-owned park or recreation area not specifically designated for such use.
+Prohibits drone and model aircraft operation in Maricopa County-owned regional parks and recreation areas unless specifically designated for such use.

 Restrictions

-Drones prohibited in Lake Pleasant Regional Park, White Tank Mountain, McDowell Mountain, Estrella Mountain, Cave Creek, San Tan Mountain, Usery Mountain, Buckeye Hills, Spur Cross Ranch.
-Operations must not create hazard to general public.
+Drones banned in Lake Pleasant Regional Park, White Tank Mountain Regional Park, McDowell Mountain Regional Park, Estrella Mountain, Cave Creek, San Tan Mountain, Usery Mountain, Buckeye Hills, and Spur Cross Ranch.
+Operations must not create hazards to the general public.

 View source